Rocketgraphai/rocketgraph/doc/ODBC_README.md

-# ODBC Configuration for Rocketgraph Mission-Control
+# ODBC Configuration for Rocketgraph Mission Control

-This document provides detailed instructions on how to configure ODBC (Open Database Connectivity) support for the Rocketgraph Mission-Control application.
+This document provides detailed instructions on how to configure ODBC (Open Database Connectivity) support for Rocketgraph Mission Control application.
 ODBC support enables the desktop to interact with various database systems via ODBC drivers.

 ## Preparing ODBC Configuration Files